Nevenall/monsters/The Frantic.md

 ![The Frantic](/images/frantic.jpg?raw=true)

-# The Frantic, Furiously Dangerous
+# The Frantic, A Creature of Anger

 The Gatakelae were once a prosperous people who's berserker warriors defended the tribe's bounty of salmon until the day their queen refused the advances of a visiting warlock and he cursed her and all her people to embody his vision of them as vicious half-salmony monsters.
 Thus were the beastly Frantic born and thus did they pursue and shred their creator.